-Deposits must be made with banks or savings & loan that have a short term rating of A1/P1 or a long-term rating of at least an "A" rating or higher by an NRSRO.
-No more than 10 percent of the agency's money may be invested in time-deposits of any one issuer
+Deposits must be made with banks or savings & loan that have a short-term rating of A1/P1 or have a long-term rating category of "A" or higher by an NRSRO.
+No more than 10 percent of the agency's money may be invested in time-deposits of any one issuer.